oldd/projects/10-collaboration-week/the-process.md

     * mvc? apps/components? microservices? spa? ssr?
     * choose the one that makes most sense for your product, development, and maintenance.
     * if done well, a user shouldn't know the difference (unless it's slow or crashes)
-  * plan specs for each feature
+  * plan specs for each feature (and tests depending on strategy)
   * __while feature in list__
     * write tests
     * test your code